 changing workplaces, and managing teams, personal decisions, and career growth

-Access the HBS case studies collection from the Library website – Databases A-Z under ‘H’ for Harvard!
+Access the HBS case studies collection from the link in Library Search

 Newspapers can be useful as both primary and secondary sources of information.
 As well as providing commentary on events, such as a company posting their financial returns or launching a new product, newspaper articles can provide insight on how an event or incident was reported in the media.
 Newspapers can also be a good source of current awareness to find out what is happening in a particular industry or market, not just in the UK, but around the globe.